timescale/docs/timescaledb/tutorials/time-series-forecast.md

 WHERE one_hour >= '2016-01-22 00:00:00';
 ```
 Now you can use [MADlib's ARIMA][madlib_arima] library to make forecasts
-on our dataset.
+on your dataset.

 MADlib does not yet offer a method that automatically finds the best
 parameters of the ARIMA model.
-So, the non-seasonal orders of our
+So, the non-seasonal orders of the
-ARIMA model is obtained by using R's `auto.arima` function in the same
+ARIMA model are obtained by using R's `auto.arima` function in the same
 way you obtained them in the previous section with seasonal ARIMA.
 Here is the R code: